Who will be at your birth?

 There is often a lot going on right after the baby is born.
 As excited as your loved ones may be to meet your little one, and as excited as you may be for them to meet, consider waiting a couple hours before inviting visitors in.
 Let yourself get settled and meet your baby first.

 A baby's first hour or two are extremely important for their ability to bond, initiate breastfeeding, and begin learning how to regulate their body systems.
 Since there is usually already activity happening during that time, it's usually best to limit visitors.
 Newborns are still just as precious several hours (or even days) after birth!

-6. It's absolutely ok to set ground rules.
+6. It's absolutely ok (and probably a really good idea) to set ground rules.

 Ask them to turn off their phone sounds (calls, texts, alerts, etc.)

 Ask them not to take phone calls in the room.
 If they need to talk on the phone, you can ask them to walk outside and close the door behind them beforehand.

 Consider whether you want your loved ones asking questions directly to your care provider.
 Some people are fine with this; others feel they would like to be the only ones communicating directly with their nurse, doctor, or midwife.

 Ask them not to wear perfume or cologne, or bring strong smelling food.
 The sense of smell can intensify during labor, so it's best to avoid having heavy scents in the room that you didn’t choose yourself.

 Set the expectation that there may be times you might ask your visitors to step out of the room.
 These might be times when personal questions are being asked (during the hospital admission process for example), when you aren't fully clothed, when a cervical exam is being performed, when you need to have an important conversation with your care providers, or if you need some time to yourself for any reason.
 If you are limiting visitors during your baby's first couple of hours (which we highly recommend), you should also let your visitors know this ahead of time too.